-ACMA is now accepting applications for the 2016/2017 APP program year.
-The Federal Government guaranteed ‘Advance Payments Program’ (APP) advances up to 50% of the market value of your product during production, to be repaid as the product is sold.
+ACMA is now accepting applications for the 2020/21 APP program year!
+The Advance Payments Program is a federal program, delivered and administered by ACMA.
+Under the program, the Government of Canada provides the loan guarantee, funds the interest-free portion of advances and helps to make low interest rates possible on the remainder for Canadian producers.
+‘Advance Payments Program’ (APP) advances up to 50% of the market value of your product during production, to be repaid as the product is sold.
 ACMA administers the program in Nova Scotia, New Brunswick, Newfoundland & Labrador, and P.E.I. with advances available for the following commodities:

 To qualify for funds under the Advance Payments Program.

 - A producer MUST be enrolled in AgriStability or Production Insurance.
 These BRM programs provide security for the APP advance.
 (Production Insurance is only available for crop production.)